 This is why we DO NOT recommend GoDaddy for your host.
 It simply doesn’t offer a robust enough offering to accommodate growing LMS websites.

-High-traffic or advanced business websites: WP Engine comes out at the top, along with Kinsta.
+Recommended Hosts for LMS and Membership Sites: WP Engine comes out at the top, along with Kinsta.
 Not only do we use WP Engine (and love them), but they are dedicated to making sure high-traffic membership sites are up and running at great speeds.
+The same goes for Kinsta, because they also focus on membership and LMS websites.
+Web Active is newer than both but has shown to provide excellent support and amazingly fast servers.

 Find out how AccessAlly can be the online course and membership site ally you never knew you needed.